v4lue4dded/debugsnap/README.md

 ## Requirements

-Debug Snapshot requires Python 3.6 or later.
+debugsnap requires Python 3.6 or later.
 Dependencies include:
 - dill >= 0.3.0

 ## Contributing

-Contributions to Debug Snapshot are welcome!
+Contributions to debugsnap are welcome!

 ## License

-Debug Snapshot is released under the MIT License.
+debugsnap is released under the MIT License.
 See the `LICENSE` file for more details.

 ## Contact